-- 8. Insertion of antibiotic resistance markers for the clonal selection of bioengineered organisms is permitted, with the following exceptions: - Students are prohibited from the insertion of antibioticresistance traits or selection of organisms expressing traits that may affect the ability to provide effective treatment of infections acquired by humans, animals, or plants. - Students are prohibited from designing or selecting for multiple drug resistant organisms (MDROs) to investigate the pathology, development, or treatment of antibioticresistant infections. - Extreme caution must be exercised when selecting and subculturing antibiotic-resistant organisms.
+- 8. Insertion of antibiotic resistance markers for the clonal selection of bioengineered organisms is permitted, with the following exceptions: - a.
+Students are prohibited from the insertion of antibioticresistance traits or selection of organisms expressing traits that may affect the ability to provide effective treatment of infections acquired by humans, animals, or plants. - b.
+Students are prohibited from designing or selecting for multiple drug resistant organisms (MDROs) to investigate the pathology, development, or treatment of antibiotic-resistant infections. - 9.
+Extreme caution must be exercised when selecting and subculturing antibiotic-resistant organisms.
 Studies using such organisms, including BSL-1 organisms that may have originally been exempt from prior SRC approval, require at least BSL-2 containment. - 10.
-The culturing of human or animal waste, including sewage sludge, is considered a BSL-2 study. - 11.
-Naturally-occurring plant pathogens may be studied (not cultured) at home, but may not be introduced into a home/garden environment. - 12.
+All studies involving the use of prions or prion-like proteins are prohibited. - 11.
+The culturing of human or animal waste, including sewage sludge, is considered a BSL-2 study. - 12.
+Naturally-occurring plant pathogens may be studied (not cultured) at home, but may not be introduced into a home/ garden environment. - 13.
 All potentially hazardous biological agents must be properly disposed at the end of experimentation in accordance with their biosafety level.
-For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable. - 13.
-Any proposed changes in the Research Plan/Project Summary by the student after initial local or affiliated fair SRC approval must undergo subsequent SRC or IBC review and approval before such changes are made and before experimentation resumes. - 14.
+For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable. - 14.
+Any proposed changes in the Research Plan/Project Summary by the student after initial local or affiliated fair SRC approval must undergo subsequent SRC or IBC review and approval before such changes are made and before experimentation resumes. - 15.
 The following forms are required: - a.
-Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan/Project Summary, and Approval Form (1B) - Regulated Research Institution Form (1C)-when applicable - c.
+Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan/Project Summary, and Approval Form (1B) - b.
+Regulated Research Institution Form (1C)-when applicable - c.
 Qualified Scientist (2), when applicable - d.
 Risk Assessment (3), when applicable - e.
-PHBA Risk Assessment Form (6A), when applicable - f.
+PHBA Risk Assessment Form (6A), when applicable f.
 Human and Vertebrate Animal Tissue Form (6B)-for all studies involving tissues and body fluids.